John Bean Technologies (NYSE:JBT) Issues Q3 2021 Earnings Guidance

 John Bean Technologies (NYSE:JBT) updated its third quarter 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.100-$1.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.190.
 The company issued revenue guidance of $485 million-$505 million, compared to the consensus revenue estimate of $481.40 million.John Bean Technologies also updated its FY 2021 guidance to $4.600-$4.800 EPS.

-Several research firms have weighed in on JBT.
-Wells Fargo & Company increased their price target on shares of John Bean Technologies from $160.00 to $165.00 and gave the stock an overweight rating in a research report on Wednesday, April 28th.
-Robert W. Baird raised their target price on shares of John Bean Technologies from $151.00 to $162.00 and gave the company an outperform rating in a research note on Thursday.
-Finally, JPMorgan Chase & Co. raised their target price on shares of John Bean Technologies from $87.00 to $94.00 and gave the company an overweight rating in a research note on Wednesday, April 14th.
-One analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-The company has an average rating of Buy and an average price target of $143.00.
+Several research analysts have recently issued reports on the company.
+JPMorgan Chase & Co. upped their price objective on John Bean Technologies from $87.00 to $94.00 and gave the stock an overweight rating in a research report on Wednesday, April 14th.
+Robert W. Baird upped their price objective on John Bean Technologies from $151.00 to $162.00 and gave the stock an outperform rating in a research report on Thursday, July 29th.
+Finally, Wells Fargo & Company upped their price objective on John Bean Technologies from $160.00 to $165.00 and gave the stock an overweight rating in a research report on Wednesday, April 28th.
+One research analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+The company has an average rating of Buy and a consensus price target of $143.00.

 The business also recently disclosed a quarterly dividend, which was paid on Thursday, June 10th.
-Investors of record on Thursday, May 27th were issued a dividend of $0.10 per share.
-The ex-dividend date was Wednesday, May 26th.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.27%.
-John Bean Technologies’s payout ratio is 10.15%.
+Shareholders of record on Thursday, May 27th were paid a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a yield of 0.28%.
+The ex-dividend date of this dividend was Wednesday, May 26th.
+John Bean Technologies’s dividend payout ratio is presently 10.15%.

-In other John Bean Technologies news, Director Caroline Maury Devine sold 300 shares of the firm’s stock in a transaction dated Friday, June 18th.
-The shares were sold at an average price of $132.85, for a total transaction of $39,855.00.
-Following the transaction, the director now owns 50,404 shares of the company’s stock, valued at approximately $6,696,171.40.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP James L. Marvin sold 2,500 shares of John Bean Technologies stock in a transaction that occurred on Thursday, July 15th.
-The stock was sold at an average price of $132.50, for a total transaction of $331,250.00.
-Following the completion of the transaction, the executive vice president now directly owns 14,507 shares in the company, valued at approximately $1,922,177.50.
+In other news, Director Caroline Maury Devine sold 300 shares of the stock in a transaction that occurred on Monday, July 19th.
+The stock was sold at an average price of $131.22, for a total transaction of $39,366.00.
+Following the completion of the transaction, the director now directly owns 50,104 shares of the company’s stock, valued at approximately $6,574,646.88.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, EVP James L. Marvin sold 2,500 shares of the stock in a transaction that occurred on Thursday, July 15th.
+The stock was sold at an average price of $132.50, for a total value of $331,250.00.
+Following the transaction, the executive vice president now directly owns 14,507 shares of the company’s stock, valued at $1,922,177.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 7,400 shares of company stock valued at $1,003,729 in the last quarter.
-2.00% of the stock is currently owned by company insiders.
+Over the last ninety days, insiders have sold 5,600 shares of company stock valued at $741,721.
+2.00% of the stock is owned by company insiders.

 John Bean Technologies Corporation provides technology solutions to food and beverage industry and equipment and services to air transportation industries.
 The company operates through JBT FoodTech and JBT AeroTech segments.
 It offers poultry processing, mixing/grinding, injecting, marinating, tumbling, portioning, packaging, coating, cooking, frying, freezing, weighing, and X-ray food inspection.